Senate leaders win over key Democratic holdout as party struggles to push through Biden's Covid relief plan - KESQ

 Democrats then rejected a Republican motion to adjourn late Friday, banking that Republicans will grow weary and won’t offer as many amendments.

-Early Saturday, the Senate adopted Portman’s plan to extend weekly jobless benefits at $300 through July 18.
+Early Saturday, the Senate adopted Ohio Republican Sen. Rob Portman’s plan to extend weekly jobless benefits at $300 through July 18.

 Manchin also voted for the GOP proposal, but the Democrats’ alternative plan, which was adopted early Saturday morning, will supersede the Portman amendment.

-The Senate’s effort to pass the $1.9 trillion legislation kicked into high gear Thursday when senators voted to open debate, and in a sign of just how thin Democrats’ majority is, Harris broke the tie advancing the bill.
-But Republicans opposed to the legislation have been taking steps to draw out the process, starting with forcing the 628-page bill to be read aloud.
+The Senate’s effort to pass the $1.9 trillion legislation kicked into high gear Thursday when senators voted to open debate, and in a sign of just how thin Democrats’ majority is, Vice President Kamala Harris had to return to the Capitol to break the tie advancing the bill.
+Republicans opposed to the legislation have been taking steps to draw out the process, starting with forcing the 628-page bill to be read aloud.

-Under the protocols surrounding the bill, the Senate had up to 20 hours for debate, followed by the vote-a-rama.
-However, following the conclusion of the bill’s reading around 2 a.m.
-ET Friday, Democratic Sen. Chris Van Hollen of Maryland rose to ask for a unanimous agreement that the Senate come back at 9 a.m.
-ET and when they did, only three hours of debate be had before they moved to the vote-a-rama.
-Because no Republican stood in the chamber and objected , the motion was agreed to, chopping off 17 possible more hours of debate time.

 Senate Majority Leader Chuck Schumer, a New York Democrat, criticized Republican tactics to slow down the process and on Friday thanked the Senate floor staff for the nearly 11 hours of reading the bill, calling them “the unsung heroes of this place.”